Apgoldberg1/Dex-Net-5.0/README.md

 ### fcgqcnn.py

 Script to run inference on a grey scale depth image.
+The output image is saved to `outputs/fcgqcnn_out.png`

 ```
 python3 scripts/fcgqcnn.py --model_path PATH_TO_MODEL --img PATH_TO_IMG